 Q: Why do you offer flat rate data recovery when most labs seem to prefer a case-by-case estimate?

 A: We have been in business for a long time and have always tried to provide services we would prefer to use ourselves.
-Open end pricing has never appealed to us — not knowing how much something is going to cost can cause fear and anxiety.
+Open end pricing has never appealed to us — not knowing how much does data recovery cost can cause fear and anxiety.
 It’s also a waste of time for someone to send in a device for recovery just to find out the price of recovery is not something they can afford.
 Loss of data can be annoying at the least and devastating at its worst.
 Our goal is to make the recovery experience as simple and satisfying as possible.

 Blizzard Data Recovery is located in the Atlanta – North Georgia area, but we have helped customers from almost every state in the US.
 Read “Data Recovery Near Me“.